huxiaolei/hybrid-source-matlab/README.md

 # Readme

 This project is to create a GUI and Simulink model by using MPC (Model Predictive Control) for a hybrid energy storage system consisting Battery and Ultra-capacitor.
-THe work is published on Power Electronics and ECCE Asia (ICPE & ECCE), 8th IEEE International Conference.
-The paper is accessible through IEEE Explorer from [here]().
+THe work is published with the title of "Optimization of battery energy storage system with super-capacitor for renewable energy applications" on Power Electronics and ECCE Asia (ICPE & ECCE), 8th IEEE International Conference.
+The paper is accessible through IEEE Explorer from [here](http://ieeexplore.ieee.org.ezlibproxy1.ntu.edu.sg/xpl/articleDetails.jsp?tp=&arnumber=5944515&queryText%3Dhu+xiaolei).

 ## How to run the main GUI